remyeltorro/celldetective/docs/source/get-started.rst

 Since cells are microscopic objects, observed at high magnification, it is rarely possible to image all the cells at once.
 At best, experimentalists pick multiple positions within the well, in the hope that the sampling is representative enough of the whole well.
 In Celldetective, single-cell detection is always performed at the single position level, with the possibility of looping over many positions or wells.
 Higher representations, such as population responses, can pool the single-cell information from a whole well (*i.e.* multiple positions).

 A Celldetective experiment is only a folder plus a configuration file (written in the ``ini`` format).
 The experiment folder contains well folders (as many as there are wells).
 Naturally, each well folder contains as many position folders as there are positions per well.
-A position folder only contains a movie/ subfolder, where the user must drop the data associated to that position.
+A position folder only contains a movie/ subfolder, where the user must drop the data associated with that position.
 By force of habit, processing a movie implies processing a position and vice versa.

 .. figure:: _static/startup-window.png
     :align: center
     :alt: exp_folder_mimics_glass_slide

     **Celldetective’s main GUI.** a) the startup window can be used to either (b) create a new experiment or (c) load an experiment. b) The new experiment utility guides the user in the making of an experiment configuration, providing all the necessary information to manipulate the experimental data. c) A control panel interfaces all the processing functions, to detect and measure single cells.
+The top part controls whether the processing modules should be applied to a position, a well or all wells and conditions sequentially.

 .. note::